 How do you defend experience?

-What do you do when someone tells you that your experience is wrong; that you are mistaken in a belief that you hold about your own experience?
+What do you do when someone tells you that your experience is wrong?
+That you are mistaken in a belief that you hold about your own experience?
 On this occasion, I walked away, and my immediate thoughts were not of coffee, but of pregnant women.
-It is frustrating enough to be told that a service one thinks is available is inaccessible, and I am now thinking more of important services like midwifery-led units and pool rooms rather than unimportant things like complimentary coffee, but it is a particular kind of disempowering to have somebody imply that your memories and/or self-knowledge are incorrect and that their belief or knowledge is more valid than yours.
+It is frustrating enough to be told that a service one thinks is available is inaccessible.
+And I’m thinking more of important services like midwifery-led units and pool rooms rather than unimportant things like complimentary coffee.
+But it is a particular kind of disempowering to have somebody imply that your memories and/or self-knowledge are incorrect and that their belief or knowledge is more valid than yours.

 This happens more often than it should in the maternity services, and it’s not OK.